ikechukwujo/EDS411_BlOG_SITE/README.md

 # 22CG031937-EDS411-BLOG-1

-A minimal, responsive static blog page about "The Future of Artificial Intelligence in Everyday Life".
+A minimal, responsive static blog page about "Computers in various aspects of everyday life".

 This repository contains a simple HTML + CSS implementation designed for clarity, readability, and easy local preview.
 It uses locally provided images (in `img/`) and small SVG assets (in `assets/`).